JuliaLogging/LoggingExtras.jl/README.md

 ```

 It can also be used to do things such as change the log level of messages from a particular module (see the example below).
+Or to set common properties for all log messages within the `with_logger` block,
+for example to set them all to the same `group`.

 # More Examples